matter-labs/zksync-lite-docs/docs/dev/payments/sending_transactions.md

 ```

 Note that since some Ethereum signers add a prefix `\x19Ethereum Signed Message:\n${messageBytes.length}` to the signed
-messages, it may be required to add this prefix manually if used signer doesn't do it automatically.
+messages, it may be necessary to add this prefix manually if the signer doesn't do it automatically.

 ## Sending transaction batches

-Transactions batch is a set of transactions that should succeed all together.
-If one of the batch transactions fails,
-all the transactions in this batch will fail as well.
+A transactions batch is a set of transactions that are verified together.
+If one of the batch transactions fails, all the transactions in this batch will fail as well.

 ::: warning

-### Note on security
+### Security

-In the current form, transaction batches is a server-side abstraction.
-Successful execution is checked pre-circuit, and
-information about batch is not passed into the circuit.
-Thus, if this feature is being used to pay fees in a different
-token, it is recommended to set the fee payment transaction last (so that server even in theory will be unable to
-execute the last transaction, but ignore other ones).
-In the future, the batches will be enforced in the circuit in
-order to increase the overall security of this feature.
+Currently, transaction batches is a server-side abstraction.
+Successful execution is checked pre-circuit and information about the batch is not passed into the circuit.
+If this feature is used to pay fees in a different token, you should set the fee payment transaction last (so that the server is unable to execute the last transaction, but also ignores other transactions).
+In future versions, the batches will be enforced in the circuit to increase the overall security of this feature.

 :::

-Currently, a batch is guaranteed to be able to successfully process a max of 50 transactions.
+A batch can successfully process a guaranteed maximum of 50 transactions.

-For transaction batch, fee doesn't have to be set in each individual transaction, the only requirement is that sum of
-fees set in transactions must be equal or greater than the sum of fees for transactions if they would have been sent
+The fee does not have to be set in each individual transaction for the transaction batch.
+The only requirement is that the sum of fees set in transactions must be equal or greater to the sum of fees for all transactions had they been sent individually.
+This means that it is possible to pay the fee for the transaction using a token other than the one used for the transfer using transaction batches.
+To do this, you create a batch of two transactions:
-individually.

-That is, using transaction batches it is possible to pay the fee for transaction using the token other than used for
-transfer.
-In order to do so, one can create a batch of two transactions:

 - Transfer to the recipient in token `FOO` with fee set to 0.
-- Transfer to the own account in token `BAR` (the token you want to pay the fee with) with amount set to 0, and fee set
-  enough to cover two transfers.
+- Transfer to your own account in token `BAR` (the token you want to pay the fee with) with amount set to 0 and fee set to an amount sufficient to cover two transfers.

-Server will check that sum of fees (0 in the first transaction and 2x expected fee in the second one) is enough to cover
-processing of two transfers and will execute the batch.
+The zkSync server will check that the sum of fees (0 in the first transaction and twice the expected fee in the second transaction) is enough to cover the processing of two transfers and will then execute the batch.

 ### Ethereum signature for batch

-For transaction batches there is no need to provide an Ethereum signature for each transaction in it, instead, it is
-possible to provide exactly one signature per batch.
+You do not need to provide an Ethereum signature for each transaction in a transaction batch.
+You can provide exactly one signature per batch.

-Message for the batch to be signed should be formed as follows:
+The message for the batch to be signed should be defined as follows:

 ```js
 // Assuming that `transactions` variable holds an array of batch transactions, and